 Q: Can I apply to more than one internship position?

-A: Yes - you can apply to two companies to improve your chances of being selected.
-You will be considered for your first choice of internship before any secondary choices.
+A: You will be considered for your first choice of internship before any secondary choices.
 First choice applications will always be sent to employers.
-Second choice applications will only be sent if an employer does not receive a viable candidate from the first choice applicant pool.
+If you select a second choice employer, you will be asked for a cover letter only if that employer does not receive or accept an applicant among the students who applied to that employer as a first choice.

 Q: What if I do not have a passport or my passport is expiring this year?